 The accompanying Condensed Consolidated Financial Statements have been prepared on a going concern basis of accounting, which contemplates continuity of operations, realization of assets and liabilities and commitments in the normal course of business.
 The accompanying Condensed Consolidated Financial Statements do not reflect any adjustments that might result if the Company is unable to continue as a going concern.
 The Company does not generate significant revenue, and has negative cash flows from operations, which raise substantial doubt about the Company's ability to continue as a going concern.
-The ability of the Company to continue as a going concern and appropriateness of using the going concern basis is dependent upon, among other things, an additional cash infusion.
+The ability of the Company to continue as a going concern and appropriateness of using the going concern basis is dependent upon, among other things, raise additional capital.
 Historically, the Company has obtained funds from its shareholders since its inception through sales of our securities.
-It is management's plan to generate additional working capital from increasing sales from its data sciences, creative, website development and digital advertising service offerings, and then continue to pursue its business plan and purposes.
+The Company also plans to generate additional working capital from increasing sales from its data sciences, creative, website development and digital advertising service offerings, and continue to pursue its business plan and purposes.
+The Company had a net working capital deficit (i.e. the difference between current assets and current liabilities) of \$5,465,018 at March 31, 2020 compared to a net working capital deficit of \$5,935,500 at fiscal year ended December 31, 2019